International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Process_Layer/3_3_3_Contract_Negotiation.md

 validity.
 If, at any time, a participant does not agree with the shared content, the Contract can be rejected.
 In the case of a Contract Rejection, the sequence is aborted.
 Connected systems or users are notified and previously saved Contract Agreements are revoked (internally and externally, e.g. from the Clearing House).
-A negotiation sequence is never reactivated, but can be restarted at any time.
+A negotiation sequence is never reactivated, but a new one can be started at any time.

 ![Contract Negotiation: Initiation by Data Provider](media/policy-negotiation-sequence-2.png)
 #### _Fig.
 BB: Contract Negotiation - Initiation by Data Provider_

-Figure BB depicts a simple negotiation flow, as Figure AA.
-In this case, the sequence is reversed and the Data Provider initiates the negotiation.
+Figure [BB]() depicts a simple negotiation flow as Figure AA.
+In this case, however, the sequence is reversed and the Data Provider initiates the negotiation.
 Nevertheless, it should be noted that, since the Data Provider is the one who makes the data offer, it is always the one who signs the Contract Agreement last and sends it to the Clearing House.

-_In general, all sequences are not fixed and can take place in any conceivable way.
+_In general, all sequences are not fixed and can take place in any conceivable direction.
 The IDS solely defines the roles of Data Consumer and Data Provider and how to deal with messages of a certain type._

 ![Contract Negotiation: Counter Offers](media/policy-negotiation-sequence-3.png)
 #### _Fig.
 CC: Contract Negotiation - Counter Offers_